research-software-directory/research-software-directory/README.md

 collect data from GitHub, Zenodo, Zotero, as well as Medium blogs.

 For each software package, a _product page_ can be created on the Research Software Directory if the software is deemed useful to others.
-Here is an example of what a product page may look like:

 ## What Research Software Directory can do for you
 - Improves findability of software packages